 How well do you know your divine Family?

-Meet your perfect Mother, the Holy Spirit.
+Meet yours and my perfect Mother, the Holy Spirit!

 A disciple [asked] the Lord for something worldly.
 Yeshua says to him, “Request of thy Mother and she will give to thee from what belongs to another.”